RenGVZ/game-exchange/README.md

-Game Exchange is an app that connects two people.
+Game Exchange is an app that connects two kinds of people.
 1) People who want to rent their old games for $$$
 2) People who want to play the newest games but not have to pay the high prices to own them